Chi-teck/field_definition_dumper/README.md

 ```

 These Drush commands will save you from searching for the appropriate options
-in the source code of widget and formatters.
+in the source code of widgets and formatters.

 ## Installation
 ```